 This just proves that you really can’t win sometimes.

 The easiest way around this issue is to do your best.
 Try to choose a vegetarian option, talk to the wait staff about what you want, but be prepared for failure.

-And if you can stand to, try eating around the meat and hope for better results next time.
+If you can stand it, try eating around the meat and hope for better results next time.

 5. Make a vegetarian cheat sheet

-The internet is good for more than booking flights and accommodation before your trip.
+The internet is good for more than booking flights to China.
 You can also use it to create a vegetarian cheat sheet.

 Look for common Chinese dishes that don’t contain meat and then write down their names as well as the Chinese characters.